Menu

 A blue swatch of the Jasmine stitch on a white background.

-project inspiration
+Project inspiration

 Maybe now you have learned all those textured stitches you’re looking for a project to show off your skills?
 Check out the video tutorial below for the Dessa Bag by guest designer Nicola at @bunnyandblossomhome, this drawstring bag is absolutely gorgeous!

 If you’re looking for a project to work on gradually whilst learning new crochet stitches then the Patchwork Blanket might be the project you’re looking for.
 Crochet 30 stitches and construct this beautiful Patchwork Blanket following my 65 page Ebook.
-Click below to find out more or alternatively click the image below.
+Click here to find out more or alternatively click the image below.

 Patchwork Blanket